KingdomFirst/RockBlocks/README.md

 # RockBlocks

 This is an open-source repository of [Kingdom First Solutions](https://www.kingdomfirstsolutions.com/rock) for all public Rock RMS Blocks.
 Remember to check our [RockAssemblies](https://github.com/KingdomFirst/RockAssemblies) repo.
-All code in this repository is targeted for RockRMS version 8 or earlier.
-Version 9 support will be added in the future.
+Most of our code in this repository is targeted for RockRMS v11 and earlier.
+There are some changes for v11 that are breaking changes to prior versions, we will tag 10.2 if you would like to use any of our code that was tested on 10.2 and prior.

 ## Setup